 If a match has been suspended (for example, due to rain or other external circumstances), players should not update the scores online until they finish the match.
 Players should continue the match on another day starting from the score when the match was interrupted.

-A few simple tips for less stressful and more fun matches:
+A few simple tips from our team for less stressful and more fun matches:

 - Matches are self-umpired and should be conducted in the spirit of fair play.